-5.1 ICP 19.2.4 stipulates that insurers should develop and market products with due regard to the interests of customers.
-During the product design stage, the insurer should carry out a diligent review to ensure that the product meets the "fair treatment of customers" principle, particularly in the areas set out below.

-5.2 Insurance Value

-- 5.2.1 ILAS products should bring insurance value to clients. - 5.2.2 Insurers have agreed that effective from 1 January 2015, all ILAS products would provide a minimum death benefit of 105% of the account value.
-This notwithstanding, insurers are encouraged to provide additional insurance benefits beyond this minimum level.
+- 5.1 ICP 19.2.4 stipulates that insurers should develop and market products with due regard to the interests of customers.
+During the product design stage, an authorized insurer should carry out a diligent review to ensure that the product meets the "fair treatment of customers" principle, particularly in the areas set out below. - 5.2 Insurance Value - (a) ILAS products should bring insurance value to clients. - (b) Authorized insurers have agreed that effective from 1 January 2015, all ILAS products would provide a minimum death benefit of 105% of the account value.
+This notwithstanding, authorized insurers are encouraged to provide additional insurance benefits beyond this minimum level.